 Risk management and governance

 The ultimate responsibility for the IAA UK Group’s tax affairs rests with the Chief Financial Officer (CFO).
 Oversight is provided by the IAA IHL Board of Directors.
-The CFO and Controller delegate the day-to-day management of tax function to the Director of Tax.
-The Director of Tax is supported by a team comprised of appropriately qualified and experienced personnel whose knowledge is up-to-date through continuing professional development.
+The CFO and Controller delegate the day-to-day management of tax function to the Senior Director of Tax.
+The Senior Director of Tax is supported by a team comprised of appropriately qualified and experienced personnel whose knowledge is up to date through continuing professional development.
 Tax Advice is obtained from external professional advisors when it is judged to be required, for instance, where tax guidance is unclear or where alternative interpretations or approaches might result in different tax outcomes.

 Management of Tax Risks